eweeks/cs171-hw3-weeks-esther/Problem2/answers2.md

 	Type: Int or float.

 	Data is in html tags, not in a file, like JSON or CSV, with which we have been working.
 	To get just the data it will require different types of data processing.
-And it may be easier to pull down just the data we need from the site.
+Data will have to be pulled from the html tags, to get the data we need.
+In addition, it may be easier to pull down just the data we need from the site, instead of all of it.

 ###2.
+	Selection for second row in the Wikipedia table:
+	$("tbody tr:nth-child(2)")
+	$("tbody tr").eq(1)

+	All table rows that are not the header row:
+	$("tbody tr").not("tbody tr:nth-child(1)")
+	$("tbody tr").not("first")